Dhrutube/DS3-LocalLens/README.md

 ## Top Positive Bigrams

-This chart shows the most common phrases appearing in **positive reviews**, such as:

-- great food
-- great service
-- highly recommend
-- friendly staff

-These phrases highlight aspects of businesses that customers value the most.
+This chart shows the most common phrases appearing in **positive reviews** These phrases highlight aspects of businesses that customers value the most.

 ---

 ## Top Negative Bigrams

-This chart shows phrases frequently appearing in **negative reviews**, including:
+This chart shows phrases frequently appearing in **negative reviews** These phrases reveal common issues customers encounter.

-- bad service
-- waste time
-- long wait
-- don't know

-These phrases reveal common issues customers encounter.

 ---